 - And may require the requester to enter into a contract with the City,

-- A fee will be charged for those records based on the cost of reproduction and staff required to produce the copies
+- A fee will be charged for those records based on the cost of reproduction and staff time required to produce the copies,

 - It is unlawful for any person to obtain records for commercial purposes without stating the commercial purpose, for a different commercial purpose than stated, or for noncommercial purpose if used for a commercial purpose,

 COMMERCIAL PURPOSE is defined as, the direct or indirect use of any public record or records, in any form, for sale, resale, solicitation, rent, or lease of a service, or any use by which the user expects a profit either through commission, salary, or fee.

 “COMMERCIAL PURPOSE” shall not include publication or related use of a public record by a newspaper or periodical; use of a public record by a radio or television station in its news or other informational program; or use of a public record in the preparation for prosecution or defense of litigation, or claims settlement by the parties to such action, or the attorneys representing the parties.